Jamesway/pycharm-docker/README.md

 ## The Problem

-When you start a project with your nice shiny docker image selected as the remote interpreter you'll probably see this.
+When you start a project with your nice shiny docker image selected as the remote interpreter you'll probably see...

 ![alt text](IMG/new_project.png)